jg2alv/timefy/README.md

 # timefy

-This is the source code for the Timefy extension.
+This is the source code for the Timefy browser extension.

 Note that the extension uses [jQuery 3.5.1 slim version](https://code.jquery.com/jquery-3.5.1.slim.min.js).